nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `assignments assignments/ ASSIGNMENT_1 w/ASSIGNMENT_1_WEIGHTAGE, ASSIGNMENT_2 w/ASSIGNMENT_2_WEIGHTAGE…​`

 * The assignments are added to all students in the TAB.
 Students that are added to the TAB afterwards will automatically be instantiated with the assignments.
-* The weightage of the assignments must add up to 100%.
+* The weightage of the assignments must be integers that add up to 100%.
 The command will fail otherwise.
 * At most 10 assignments can be added.

 Examples: